Papa Don't Take No Mess: Personnel

 A piano solo, performed by Brown, is included in the longer edit that appears on the Hell album.

 Covers and samples

 Steely Dan covered this song in the band introduction segment of their "Rarities night" concerts in September 2011.

-The song, like much part of Brown's catalogue, was sampled into many other compositions, most notably in Janet Jackson's 1993 hit song "That's the Way Love Goes".
+The song, like much of Brown's catalogue, was sampled into many other compositions, most notably in Janet Jackson's 1993 hit song "That's the Way Love Goes" from her album "Janet".
+Biz Markie also used the song in his 1988 music "Vapors" from his debut album Goin' Off.